2023 Best Value Engineering Mechanics Schools in the Great Lakes Region

 Best Great Lakes Region Schools for Affordable Quality in Engineering Mechanics

 Our analysis found University of Illinois at Urbana-Champaign to be the best value school for engineering mechanics students who want to pursue a degree in the Great Lakes Region .
-Located in the small city of Champaign, UIUC is a public school with a fairly large student population.
+Located in the small city of Champaign, UIUC is a public college with a fairly large student population.

-A rank of #3 on this year’s list means Michigan State University is a great value for engineering mechanics students.
+The excellent programs at Michigan State University helped the school earn the #3 place on this year’s ranking of the best engineering mechanics schools in the Great Lakes Region .
 Michigan State is a fairly large public school located in the small city of East Lansing.

 The average tuition and fees for an out-of-state undergraduate student at Michigan State are $41,290 a year.